 Light it Up!

-The right light fixture for your hydroponics setup depends on space, distance between light and plants, and your budget.
+The right grow light fixture for your hydroponics setup depends on space, distance between light and plants, and your budget.
 Whatever you decide to use, the fixture should produce light in amounts between 400- 700 nanometers (an inexpensive light meter can help you measure this).

 - High Intensity Discharge Lights (HID)-This lighting is better for larger grow rooms with good ventilation.